programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-08.png" alt="First and last five rows of DataFrame with columns for plain text and tokenized versions of each text." caption="Figure 8: Comparison of text and spaCy-generated token columns in DataFrame of student texts" %}

 #### Lemmatization
-Another process performed by spaCy's NLP pipeline is lemmatization, or the retrieval of the dictionary root word of each word (for example “brighten” for “brightening”).
+Another process performed by spaCy is lemmatization, or the retrieval of the dictionary root word of each word (for example “brighten” for “brightening”).
 We'll perform a similar set of steps to those above to create a function to call the lemmas from the Doc object, then apply it to the DataFrame.

 ```
 def get_lemma(doc):